History of the Ryukyu Islands: 1429–1609

 In 1429 King Shō Hashi completed the unification of the three kingdoms and founded a single Ryukyu Kingdom with its capital at Shuri Castle.
 Shō Shin (尚真) (1465–1526; r.
-1477–1526) became the third king of the Second Sho Dynasty - his reign has been described as the "Great Days of Chūzan", a period of great peace and relative prosperity.
+1477–1526) became the third king of the Second Sho Dynasty; his reign has been described as the "Great Days of Chūzan", a period of great peace and relative prosperity.
 He was the son of Shō En, the founder of the dynasty, by Yosoidon, Shō En's second wife, often referred to as the queen-mother.
 He succeeded his uncle, Shō Sen'i, who was forced to abdicate in his favor.
 Much of the foundational organization of the kingdom's administration and economy stemmed from developments which occurred during Shō Shin's reign.
 The reign of Shō Shin also saw the expansion of the kingdom's control over several of the outlying Ryukyu Islands, such as Miyako-jima and Ishigaki Island.

 Many Chinese moved to Ryukyu to serve the government or to engage in business during this period.
 In 1392, during the Hongwu Emperor's reign, the Ming dynasty Chinese had sent 36 Chinese families from Fujian at the request of the Ryukyuan King to manage oceanic dealings in the kingdom.
-Many Ryukyuan officials descended from these Chinese immigrants, being born in China or having Chinese grandfathers.
+A number of Ryukyuan officials descended from these Chinese immigrants, being born in China or having Chinese grandfathers.
 They assisted the Ryukyuans in advancing their technology and diplomatic relations.